solo-io/unik/README.md

 ---

 ### *Update*:
+The UniK Instance Listener, which is required for bootstrapping instances on Virtualbox and vSphere providers is now deployed as a unikernel!
+No more downloads from AWS.
+UniK now will automatically compile and deploy the Instance Listener as a unikernel when the **daemon** is launched.
+Read the updated [instance listener documentation](docs/instance_listener.md).

 UniK no longer requires `go` or `qemu` as dependencies!
 All dependencies for UniK are now bundled into docker, including compilation of UniK itself. `make install` will no longer install UniK to your path.
 Instead, run `make` to pull containers and compile unik in an isolated (containerized) context with no need for dependencies.
 The UniK executable will be placed in `unik/_build/`.
 We recommend placing this binary in a path directory (such as `/usr/local/bin`) to make it easily accessible from anywhere on your system.

 ---